mircealungu/student-projects/README.md

 ## This Repository

 This repository contains information for student projects.
-Most of the projects are designed as Master's theses, but often they can be extended or compressed to fill more or less strict requirements.
+Most of the projects are flexible in the sense of they can be expanded to as Master's thesis but also compressed to a bachelor thesis of one person.
+However, first, find a topic that's interesting for you and then let's talk.

 ## The Project List